Kienlabadao/COC-Damage-Calculator/README.md

 ## Usage
 Instructions on how to use the website are included in the website, as well as comments throughout the source code.

+## Roadmap
+- Add support for more troops in the advance calculator.
+- Add support for hero in the advance calculator.

+These features may or may not be implemented in the future (depending on popular demand 👀).
+Otherwise, the website is considered complete and will not be actively developed.
+However, I will update the data whenever there are new updates or balance changes coming to the game.

 ## Contributing
 Any contributions to the project are always appreciated!